IBM/aspera-cli/docs/README.erb.md

 REST API calls and transfers based on HTTP Gateway both use Ruby's `Net::HTTP` class.
 Refer to [Ruby find proxy](https://rubyapi.org/3.0/o/uri/generic#method-i-find_proxy).

-When Ruby HTTP is used, there are two possibilities to define an HTTP proxy to be used .
+When Ruby HTTP is used, there are two possibilities to define an HTTP proxy to be used.

 The `http_proxy` environment variable (**lower case**) can be set to the **URL** of the proxy (with optional credentials).
 Syntax is: `(http|https)://[user:password@]host:port`.